 - Drink plenty of fluids.
 Water is the best liquid for preventing dehydration, which can contribute to the development of blood clots.
 Avoid alcohol, which contributes to fluid loss.

 - Take a break from sitting.
 Move around the airplane cabin once an hour or so.
-If you're driving, stop every hour and walk around the car a couple of times.
+If you're driving, stop every so often and walk around the car a couple of times.
 Do a few deep knee bends.

 - Wear support stockings.
-Your doctor may recommend these to help promote circulation and fluid movement in your legs.
+Your provider may recommend these to help promote circulation and fluid movement in your legs.
 Compression stockings are available in a range of stylish colors and textures.
 There are even devices, called stocking butlers, to help you put on the stockings.